-Importing accounting accounts into Sage X3.
+Importing ledger accounts in Sage X3

 We will start from something very basic, we will import the various accounts (GESGAC function)